JAY Z isn't a businessman, he's a business, mannnnnnnn...

-Even if I liked streaming subscriptions services, even if I had all day to fuck around on them, I doubt I would go to TIDAL.
+Even if I liked streaming subscription services, even if I had all day to fuck around on them, I doubt I would go to TIDAL.
 Spotify does the exact same thing but better and for half the price.
 I'm really not sure what I'm paying 10 extra bucks for?
 The fact that JAY Z is attached?
-I understand it's supposed to be high quality music, but honestly I didn't notice a difference.
+I understand it's supposed to be high-quality music, but honestly, I didn't notice a difference.
 It's not like Spotify's files are low-quality.

 And Universal Music Group CEO Lucian Grainge, who runs the world’s biggest music label, has also been the most vocal about getting the industry to focus on paid services instead of free ones.
 “We want to accelerate paid subscription,” Grainge said at the Code/Media conference last month.
 “Ad-funded on-demand is not going to sustain the entire ecosystem of the creators as well as the investors.”